-The Department has a number of customers and stakeholders, not the least of which is South Carolina consumers.
+The Department has a number of customers and stakeholders, not the least of which are the millions of South Carolina consumers.
 Others include ratepayers, regulated and indirectly regulated businesses, law enforcement agencies, schools, community groups, the legal community, vendors, the media, consumer protection organizations, the Commission on Consumer Affairs, the Council of Advisors on Consumer Credit, the Governor's Office, the General Assembly and the US Congress.